Mass storytelling and the power of advertising

 I asked lots of people in the industry which TV commercials they felt worked the best: Tango’s “Orange guy” and “Blackcurrant”.
 Orange’s “Dancing couple”.
 Carling Black Label “Laundrette” and “Dambusters”.
 Gold Blend.
 Kwik Fit.
 Lynx.
 Pot Noodle “Miners”.
 Typhoo “Chimps”.
 Honda “Diesel”.
 Warbutons “Bread tree”.
 Guinness “Dancing man”.
 British Rail “Sighing chess pieces”… they all fit with this theory.

-If Sony succeeds in their plans, by 2020 there’ll be no more TV screens.
+If Sony succeeds in their plans, soon there’ll be no more TV screens.
 Instead, we’ll all be watching moving holograms in our living rooms, just like a mini stage.
 Everything – from advertising to the new and not-yet-launched Interactive Storytelling – will be communicated through a medium we don’t yet know.
 It will be more like a play… infinitely more dialogue-based.
 On this new stage, the focus will be upon the same elements – character-driven, believable action – that make Shakespeare’s stories so compelling.
-And perhaps, alarmingly, the hidden, unconscious universal story archetypes will be even easier to exploit.